S120/benchmark/benchmark/paper/Benchmark Model - Similation Results/Launch Simulations/README.md

 To launch the experiments open your Command Line, change the directory to the “BenchmarkModel_Baseline_Sensitivity” folder, and then launch the

-* the Baseline.bat file - as in the example hereunder - in case you are using Windows OS
+* the Sensitivity.bat file - as in the example hereunder - in case you are using Windows OS
 * the Sensitivity.sh file in case you are using Mac OS .

 Once the simulation have been carried out, open the R script called “Sensitivity.R”, set the working directory of R to the script folder, and source the script.
 The script requires to have R installed in your PC and the additional Package "mFilter".